since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 Assumptions:
 * Artificer INT of 16 at 3rd level, 18 at 5th level, and 20 at 9th level.
 * Rend takes your bonus action.
 Assumes 10 attacks per short rest.

+\page

+## Scenarios

+The following scenarios demonstrate Gunsmith abilities in play.

+### Scenario 1: The Debt

+A **Hobgoblin Captain** spots the Gunsmith (3rd level, standard array, half-plate +1 AC 18, 22hp, revolver +1, returning dagger +1) in the street from a distance of fifteen feet.
+The Captain has come to collect a debt.
+The Gunsmith knows this will be settled with blows, not words.

+#### Roll initiative.

+* Captain: 5
+* Gunsmith: 8

+####  1st Round

+Gunsmith bonus action _snipes_ and throws dagger at the Captain.
+15 (miss).
+Gunsmith draws his revolver and shoots.
+21 (hit). _Menacing attack_.
+8 damage.

+Captain rolls 19 and makes his save.
+Captain draw his greatsword and approaches to within 5 feet.

+Gunsmith uses his reaction to _skirmish_ before Captain can attack him, moves 17 feet away and shoots Captain.
+18 (hit).
+13 points of damage.

+Captain uses the rest of his movement to close the distance and attacks twice with his greatsword: 16 (hit) and 11 (miss).
+6 damage.

+#### 2nd Round

+Gunsmith realizes he's at disadvantage within 5 feet so uses a _feint_ attack to cancel disadvantage.
+Shoots Captain point blank, rolls 18 (hit).
+13 damage.

+Captain morale check 17 (pass).
+He's no coward, and attacks the Gunsmith with his greatsword, rolls a 16 (miss).
+Gunsmith _ripostes_, shooting at disadvantage, rolls a 4 (miss).
+Captain attacks again, rolls 14 (miss).

+#### 3rd Round

+Gunsmith has two superiority dice remaining.
+He _feints_ again and shoots, rolls 1&mdash;misfire!.

+Captain attacks, rolls 1 (miss).
+Gunsmith _ripostes_ with his last superiority die, attempting to hit Captain with the butt of his pistol.
+He rolls a 3 (miss).
+He's out of dice and out of luck.

+Captain attacks again, rolls 7 (miss!)

+#### 4th Round

+Gunsmith can't afford an action to clear his jam.
+He tries to stab the Captain with his dagger, rolls 11 (miss).

+Captain sniggers because he knows he's got his man.
+Attacks with greatsword, twice.
+Rolls 18 (hit), 8 damage.
+Swings again, rolls 9 (miss).

+#### 5th Round

+Gunsmith stabs at the Captain with his dagger, rolls 9 (miss!)

+Captain swings twice with his greatsword, rolls 6 (miss!) and 17 (miss!!)

+#### 6th Round

+Gunsmith stabs the Captain with his dagger, rolls 21 (hit).
+6 damage, and the Captain crumples into the street, dead.

+The Gunsmith knows he was lucky, not good.
+He realizes he could have cast _shield_ in round four to avoid being hit.
+He thanks the gods of chance and vows to fight smarter next time.

+### Scenario 2: The Hostage

+A Gunsmith (5th level, standard array, breast plate +1 AC 17, 33hp, shotgun +1, returning dagger +1) is tasked with rescuing a hostage.
+He knows the hostage, a **noble**, has been kidnapped by a **Hobgoblin Captain** and a **Hobgoblin**.
+He also knows the kidnappers have been instructed to kill the hostage rather than allow her to be recaptured.
+Finally, through his underworld contacts he has learned the date and time the kidnappers plan to transfer the noble to a new location.

+The Gunsmith dons _breast plate_ so he can be stealthy, even though _half plate_ would give him better protection.
+He knows the odds are long, but he has a plan.

+He is a Transporter.

+#### Before the Fight

+The Gunsmith casts _guidance_ on himself and hides in an alley, waiting for the kidnappers and the noble to come within 30 feet.
+When they are within range, he steps out of the alley and attempts to surprise them.
+He rolls a Dexterity (Stealth) check of 22 and startles the Hobgoblins as he levels the shotgun at them.

+#### Roll Initiative

+* Gunsmith: 17 (wasting a guidance roll of 1)
+* Captain: 15
+* Hobgoblin: 18
+* Noble: 9

+#### 1st Round

+Hobgoblin is surprised and does nothing.

+Gunsmith casts _sanctuary_ on the noble as a bonus action, hoping to protect her from attack.
+He shouts "Run!" to the noble.
+He then shoots his shotgun at the hobgoblin, rolls 18 (hit).
+16 damage.
+Hobgoblin falls down dead without ever raising his sword.

+Gunsmith takes his second shot, this time at the Captain, rolls 19 with the help of a _precision attack_ (hits).
+14 damage.

+Captain is surprised and does nothing.

+Noble is surprised and does nothing, to the Gunsmith's frustration.

+#### 2nd Round

+Gunsmith hasn't moved.
+He knows he can't afford to miss so he takes a deep breath and _aims_ at the Captain, rolls a 25 at advantage (hit).
+18 damage.
+The hobgoblin is hurting.

+Gunsmith shoots again at the Captain, this time with a _menacing_ attack.
+Rolls 24 (hit).
+21 damage.
+Captain falls down dead and the hostage is safe.